ataipek35/DSA210-PROJECT/README.md

 Forum posts used were publicly accessible and no usernames or identifying information were recorded.
 Data was cleaned and anonymized before analysis.

+## Exploratory Data Analysis (EDA)

+Exploratory Data Analysis was conducted on the cleaned subset of 11 complete survey responses.
+The goal of this stage was to examine the distribution of key behavioral variables (playtime, spending, pressure, loss-of-control indicators) and identify preliminary patterns that may relate to addiction-risk in MMORPG players.

 # Summary Statistics of Survey Variables {Google Forms} (n = 11; total collected = 22)

+Table 1 reports descriptive statistics for all numeric variables, including age, daily playtime (converted to numeric midpoints), monthly spending, and all Likert-scale addiction-risk indicators.

+Table 1
 | Variable                            | Mean   | Std    | Min | 25% | 50% | 75%  | Max  |
 | ----------------------------------- | ------ | ------ | --- | --- | --- | ---- | ---- |
 | **Age**                             | 23.36  | 3.69   | 19  | 21  | 21  | 25.5 | 31   |